 This is incredibly important because once you think about this ideal client - you’ll find that your actual service offering may need to change.
 This is a good thing!

-Ultimately, There Is Only 3 Ways To Grow A Business:
+Ultimately, There Are Only 3 Ways to Grow A Business:

 - Bring in more clients and sell what you already do.

 - Sell something more leveraged and more expensive so that you can make more money with the same amount of effort, or less.